rmetchkarovaieu2024-bit/ADS-Project/README.md

 - **GitHub Issues**: Open an issue on the repository
 - **Email**: Contact through IEU Business School portal
 - **Documentation**: Refer to this README and inline code comments

+- PLEASE DON'T CONTACT US, we have no idea what we are doing

 ---